 If you’re not taking advantage of them, you’re doing it wrong.
 When looking for a place to bet on sports, one of the first thoughts that enter your mind should be this: What’s in it for me?
 The answer will vary by operator, but the good news is that there’s a whole lot of goodies out there.

-You’ll find free bets, deposit bonuses and risk-free wagering opportunities.
+You’ll find free bets, deposit bonuses and bonus wagering opportunities.
 Sign-up offers are a fantastic way to beef up your bankroll right from the start.
-Failing to take advantage free bets and bonuses is a mistake that you can avoid.
+Failing to take advantage of bonus bets and bonuses is a mistake you can avoid.

-It can be a cruel world out there, and the same holds true for betting on sports.
+It can be a cruel world out there, which holds true for betting on sports.
 Quite simply, there is simply no room for emotion when it comes to wagering.
 Rooting interests are perfectly fine, but you need to keep them separate from betting interests.

 If you can’t handle betting against your favorite teams or players and think they’re always going to come out on top, then you’re in for a rude awakening.
-On the bright side, there are plenty of other opportunities to explore every day.
+On the bright side, there are many other opportunities to explore every day.

 As such, you should lean toward betting on contests in which you don’t have a rooting interest — or learn how to differentiate the two.
 The choice is yours, but the bottom line is that your heart should never be a guide when it comes to placing bets.

-OK, so you know a whole bunch about sports and are the resident expert in your circle of friends.
+OK, so you know a lot about sports and are the resident expert in your circle of friends.
 This sports betting thing is going to be a snap, right?
 Wrong.
-General sports knowledge is not an indicator of success with sports betting, nor a prerequisite.
+General sports knowledge is not an indicator of success with sports betting nor a prerequisite.

 If you want to last long-term with sports betting, it’s helpful to approach it as if you’re a blank slate.
 Immerse yourself and learn all that you can to build up your skills.
 When you enter betting while completely overestimating your skillset, there’s a good chance you won’t be lasting.